alextegelid/qmk-keymap-svg/README.md

 # Draw an svg image from your QMK keymap.c file
 Derived from [callum-oakley/keymap](https://github.com/callum-oakley/keymap) this adaptation takes the keymap.c as an argument and parses it to generate the svg image.
 This is very much a work in progress.
 If you have any suggestions, please open a PR or an issue.

 Currently only tested with the layout of the [Ferris keyboard](https://github.com/davidphilipbarr/Sweep).
 I use the [Ben Vallack mod](https://github.com/benvallack/Ferris-Sweep-Tweaked) of the [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) myself.
+The default settings (column stagger, thumb cluster offset etc.) matches the layout of the Ferris keyboard.

 ## Usage
 ```